nigelfranciscus/DEND/PostgresModelling/README.md

 [![Project Passed](https://img.shields.io/badge/project-passed-success.svg)](https://img.shields.io/badge/project-passed-success.svg)

 The purpose of this database is to analyse data collected on songs and user activity.
 In particular, we want to understand what songs users are listening to.
-Dataset is in JSON format abd can be retrieved from the [million song dataset](https://labrosa.ee.columbia.edu/millionsong/).
+Dataset is in JSON format and can be retrieved from the [million song dataset](https://labrosa.ee.columbia.edu/millionsong/).
 The overall process is to extract data from logs into the relational query-ready PostgreSQL.

 ## Summary
 Sparkify's ETL project is to model song dataset in PostgreSQL using the star schema.
 Sample dataset can be found on `data/` directory.
 The cleaning process is done by first extracting columns for **songs** and **artists**s table from `song_data` follows by duplication check based on the table primary key.
 Then, based on the `log_data`, each song that is played next, we parse its timestamp into several temporal granularities such as hour, week, month, etc which will be stored in **time** table.
 Finally, we extract **users** and song play information and load them into their respective table. <br>